Undergraduate Programs We Offer

 Our Biology B.S. and B.A. degrees each have two customizable tracks.

 Genetics, cell, and Development (GCD) Track - This plan prepares students for graduate school and careers in cell biology, genetics, developmental biology, physiology, immunology, biotechnology, molecular biology, and microbiology.
-It is also designed to prepare students for application to professional schools including medicine, dentistry, pharmacy and veterinary medicine.
+It is also designed to prepare students for application to professional schools including medicine, dentistry, pharmacy, and veterinary medicine.
+Genetics, Cell & Development sample plan

-Ecology, Evolution and Behavior (EEB) Track - This plan prepares students for a wide range of careers including teaching, working on environmental problems for government agencies and industry, and for research positions at universities and other institutions.
+Ecology, Evolution, and Behavior (EEB) Track - This plan prepares students for a wide range of careers including teaching, working on environmental problems for government agencies and industry, and for research positions at universities and other institutions.
 It also provides excellent preparation for graduate school or professional programs.
+Ecology, Evolution, & Behavior sample plan

-Human Biology Track - This plan is designed to provide the breadth and depth of knowledge required for students entering human health care professions including Nursing, Dentistry, Pharmacy, Physician Assistant and the diverse array of health care technician programs.
+Human Biology Track - This plan is designed to provide the breadth and depth of knowledge required for students entering human health care professions including Nursing, Dentistry, Pharmacy, Physician Assistant, and the diverse array of health care technician programs.
+Human Biology sample plan

-Teaching Life Sciences Bachelor of Applied Sciences (B.A.Sc.) through the College of Education and Human Service Professions
+Teaching Life Sciences Bachelor of Applied Sciences (B.A.Sc.) - Degree awarded through the College of Education and Human Service Professions.

 Biology Minor - Biology is a highly diverse subject with roots in many other fields of study.
 Inclusion of this minor can make a student's education more well rounded and make graduates more employable.